OHDSI/OHDSI-in-a-Box/README.md

 **Postgres password:** ohdsi

 ## OHDSI-in-a-Box Architecture
+OHDSI-in-a-Box is specifically created as a learning environment, and is used in most of the tutorials provided by the OHDSI community.
+It includes many OHDSI tools, sample data sets, RStudio and other supporting software in a single, low cost Windows virtual machine.
+A PostgreSQL database is used to store the CDM and also to store the intermediary results from ATLAS.
+The OMOP CDM data mapping and ETL tools are also included in OHDSI-in-a-Box.
 A high-level diagram showing how the different components of OHDSI map to AWS Services is shown below.
 ![alt-text](images/OHDSI-in-a-BoxDiagram.png "AWS OHDSI High-Level Diagram")

 ## OHDSI-in-a-Box deployment instructions